dotgee/geocms-v1/README.md

 4. Run it !

-  We reccomend using [pow](http://pow.cx/) as it provides an easy way to use subdomains on DotGeoCMS.
+  We reccomend using [pow](http://pow.cx/) if you're just testing it on your local machine as it provides an easy way to use subdomains on DotGeoCMS.
   Don't forget to run bundle install, open the website and you're done !
 We hope you will enjoy our application !

 # DotGeoCMS - Contact #